 Does the idea of a lucrative paycheck for a dangerous short-term gig in one of the world’s hot spots appeal to you?
 If you are pondering the notion for more than a moment or wondering how much it pays, then these $100k security contracting jobs for veterans might be for you.

 Private security contracting is a booming industry, particularly given the political desire of many countries to reduce their military footprint overseas.
-As Kerry Patton observed in his book, “Contracted: America’s Secret Warriors,” 52 percent of the people fighting in Afghanistan in 2012 were contracted to do so.
+As Kerry Patton observed in his book, “Contracted: America’s Secret Warriors,” 52 percent of the people fighting in Afghanistan in 2012 was contracted to do so.

 And private security contractors don’t just work with military and government organizations.
 Many for-profit companies and non-government organizations operate in war zones, piracy hot spots and destabilized areas.
 Private security is a vital component of their daily operations.

 This is one career path where you won’t need to tame down that military lingo or avoid talking about your hard-core combat experience.
 The overwhelming majority of security contractors are ex-military personnel, but as you can imagine, they are not the people who spent the majority of their time behind a desk.

 Private security companies seek skilled commissioned and non-commissioned officers with combat arms experience, but have a strong preference for ex-Special Forces candidates.
 You must be ready to deploy, in peak physical condition, and ideally have expertise in jungle or urban combat, intelligence, weapons, maritime security, explosives, VIP close protection or personnel extraction operations.
 Paramedic or linguistic skills are an added bonus.